 He continues, “Gartner Research reported way back in 2008 on 9 fatal flaws that lead to BI implementation failure and much of this comes down to a lack of knowing how to interpret data and assigning who takes the lead on reporting.”

-Other businesses need to know the significance of data, and what businesses have benefitted from big data analysis to exponentially grow.
+Other businesses need to know the significance of data, and what businesses have benefited from big data analysis to exponentially grow.

 “In terms of BI successes in the industry at large, one only needs to look to the clients of companies like Tableau and Domo to see how heavily some of the world’s largest organizations use such services,” Clay adds.
 These two companies are humongous, and so, even by definition sometimes it might appear that BI Data Analysis is for the large companies.
 However, Clay Griffith disputes that.

 “We built KPIspy for small and medium sized business where data analyst teams aren’t feasible but keeping an eye on critical metrics is just as important.”